y0shimitsugh0st84/20.04/README.md

 This repository contains a collection of Docker images with headless VNC environments.

-Each Docker image is installed with the following components:
+Each Docker image is installed with the following comsssponents:

 * Desktop environment [**Xfce4**](http://www.xfce.org) or [**IceWM**](http://www.icewm.org/)
 * VNC-Server (default VNC port `5901`)